 Demand factor Present position Projection Impact on services Population Uralla 2743 (2016 Census) The 2019 population projections by the Department of Planning show a predicted fall by 700 in the total LGA population from 6,150 to 5,450 by 2041.
-New projections will be released in 2022 from the 2021 Census.
-Treatment plant, pump stations, reservoirs and trunk mains currently have adequate capacity.
-Bundarra 676 (2016 Census) From 1996 to 2011 Bundarra population rose by 1.9% but is projected to remain relatively static going forward.
-Treatmentplant,pumpstations,reservoirs and trunkmainscurrentlyhaveadequatecapacitybutrawwaterstorageis inadequate.
+TO BE UPDATED Treatment plant, pump stations, reservoirs and trunk mains currently have adequate capacity.
+Bundarra 676 (2016 Census) From 1996 to 2011 Bundarra population rose by 1.6% but is projected to remain relatively static going forward.
+TO BE UPDATED Treatment plant, pump stations, reservoirs and trunk mains currently have adequate capacity but raw water storage is inadequate.
 Demographics Median age of population is 44 years compared to 38 in NSW.
 Proportion of population over 55 years is higher in Uralla than NSW average.
 Proportion 20 to 54 years is lower than NSW average.
 There will be an increasing percentage of older residents in the next two decades.
 A high demand on aged care services and facilities over the next 20 years.
-Electricity costs Electricity costs are a significant part of operating costs especially to operate pumps and mixers The Australian Energy Market Commission forecasts a decline of about 4% in electricity costs from 20/21 to 23/24.
-Major facilities such as the treatment plants use significant amounts of power each month.
-Council will continue to pursue grant funding for additional solar panel systems to reduce grid usage.
+Rising electricity costs Electricity costs are increasing.
+In 2012-13, Council paid \$54,272 for electricity used in water supply.
+TO BE UPDATED Electricity prices increased by 26% (3.3c/kWh) from 2011/12 to 2013/14, reaching 16.2c/kWh.
+By 2020, it is predicted that the rate will increase to 16.5c/kWh in a low carbon price environment, and up to 19.3c/kWh in a high carbon price environment.
+(University of Technology Sydney, Institute for Sustainable Futures, NSW Business Energy Prices to 2020.)
+Council will be required to allocate increasing funds towards electricity costs, and also implement strategies to reduce reliance on electricity.
 Environmental awareness The community and Council are more environmentally aware and responsible.
-Council will be required to implement further sustainability measures including reduced CO2 e emissions.
+Council will be required to implement further sustainability measures including reduced CO2e emissions.
 This will require a greater allocation of funds towards improving facilities and services to meet environmental standards.